wingolab/wingolab.github.io/people.md

 Dr. Gerasimov earned her doctoral degree in computer science at Georgia State University.
 She has comprehensive experience in bioinformatics and computational genomics and algorithms.
 Her general research interest at GSU was designing and applying advanced algorithms and statistical tools for analysis of next-generation sequencing data related to cancer and infection diseases.
 Dr. Gerasimov joined the Wingo lab in 2018 as an Assistant Scientist.

 ### Adriana Lori, PhD.
 Dr. Lori received her Ph.D. in Genetic Sciences at the University of Pisa (Italy).
 Her dissertation focused on identifying chromosomal damages in children exposed to Chernobyl fallout to estimate long-term effects of radiation to the genome.
-Dr Lori’s current research involves the role of genetic and epigenetic mechanisms in the development of stress-related disorders and social behaviors.
+Dr. Lori’s current research involves the role of genetic and epigenetic mechanisms in the development of stress-related disorders and social behaviors.
 Dr. Lori has been one of the primary genetic investigators of the Grady Trauma Project involved in molecular and bioinformatics analyses of sequence variants, GWAS and whole genome sequencing.
 Dr. Lori joins the Wingo lab in November 2018 as a Research Associate.

-## **Staff**

 ### Melissa Armendariz, B.S.
 Ms. Armendariz graduated from Virginia Tech with a B.S. in Biochemistry and a minor in Chemistry and Psychology.